Google Docs MCP server

 9

-Select the checkbox to agree to Google API Services User Data Policy (opens new window) and click Continue.
+Select the checkbox to agree to Google API Services User Data Policy and click Continue.
+Refer to Google API Services User Data Policy (opens new window) for more information.

 10